Inter-app Communication¶

 Establishing and using a connection involves a handshake process between the client app and the server app.

 Identify the target app: The client app creates a configuration definition object to request the name of the server app.
-The consumer detects incoming requests, and updates the configuration definition object with the name of the server app.
+The consumer detects incoming requests, and provides the server app name to the client app through the configuration object.

 Request and approve a connection: The client app creates an application specification to request a connection to the server app, and the consumer approves the connection request.